CloudElementsOpenLabs/the-doctor/README.md

 ## Limitations

-The doctor can export can not export instance level entities i.e. instances, instance level object definitions/transformations, and formula instances.
+The doctor cannot export instance level entities i.e. instances, instance level object definitions/transformations, and formula instances.
 This is because there is no easy way to move oauth2